 The judge calculated the sentence from a "starting point" of three years' jail, with downward calculations considering early guilty pleas, although some of the offences had initially been denied.

-Oliver had made several raids on the home of a neighbour who gradually became abused about the number of items missing and told Oliver, who claimed also to have had an item stolen and who said she would keep an eye out for any sign of any offenders.
+Oliver had made several raids on the home of a neighbour who gradually became abused about the items missing and told Oliver, who claimed also to have had an item stolen and said she would keep an eye out for the offenders.